lx4r/vscode-notes/README.md

 ## Contributing

-Contributions, issues and pull requests are welcome!
-Feel free to add your own awesome VS Code tips.
+Contributions are welcome!
+Feel free to add your own awesome VS Code tips by opening an issue or creating a pull request.

 ## Powered By